rbeerwerth/BornAgain-website/content/documentation/_index.md

 ## Documentation

-BornAgain has two bodies of documentation:

-* web-only documentation, accessible from this start page
-* the User Manual, available online or as PDF download

-The web-only documentation concentrates on practicalities: functionality and architecture overviews, installation instructions, tutorials and usage examples.
+This web-only documentation concentrates on practicalities: functionality and architecture overviews, installation instructions, tutorials and usage examples.

-The User Manual explains the theoretical models and their implementation in BornAgain.
+For complementary information, see the *Documents* tab on the *{{< local-link "download">}}Download{{< /local-link >}}* page.

 {{% alert theme="info" %}}